 As well as illuminating a scene, you want artificial light to be as natural as possible.
 Poor quality artificial light can give a photograph or film an abnormal colour.

 This is why photographers refer to the CRI (colour rendering index) of a flash or light.
 The CRI tells you the extent to which an artificial light matches natural light.
-LEDs lead the field in this regard.
+LED light bulbs lead the field in this regard.
 LED lighting has the highest CRI of photographic lighting systems.
-In other words, LED bulbs produce images with a natural appearance.
+In other words, LED light bulbs produce images with a natural appearance.

 LED lighting and macro photography